 When you talk to a Brain Injury Solicitor at Lanyon Bowdler, we will listen carefully to you and swiftly review all the facts in order to establish whether your claim can be handled on a ‘no win, no fee’ basis.
 This means we can progress with the Brain Injury Claim with no financial responsibilities and no uncertainties for the victim or their relatives.

-Making a Brain Injury Claim for compensation is understandably not the principle priority for you or family members in the immediate days following the injury, but time limits do apply to compensation claims for injury.
+Making a Brain Injury Claim for compensation is understandably not the principal priority for you or family members in the immediate days following the injury, but time limits do apply to compensation claims for injury.

 With Brain Injury Claims, in particular, there may be grounds to bring a claim after the usual time limits have passed.
 Standard time restriction, can in some cases, be deemed to have not even started if the victim lacks the ‘mental capacity’ to bring a claim at the time they had the accident or sustained the injury.
 The severity of the injury will be an important factor if this is to be argued.